Roberto Burioni: Response to COVID-19

 In early February 2020, Burioni commented that COVID-19 was far more dangerous than the common flu, and that due to its highly contagious nature, it was important not to underestimate it and rather to deal with it decisively.
 He further cited the importance of diagnosing cases as quickly as possible and isolating people who were or might get infected.
 This position led to Burioni being accused of being a fascist and a supporter of the League, an Italian right-wing/far-right political party.
 Later the same month, Burioni again emphasised the importance of self-isolation and avoiding crowded places; he said that Italy had so far been unable to limit the rapid spread of the virus.
 Burioni backed the measures taken by the government COVID-19 pandemic in Italy to halt the spread of the virus, calling it an "indispensable measure".

 Due to COVID-19, Burioni released his latest book, Virus.
 La grande sfida (Virus: The Great Challenge) in March 2020, several months earlier than originally planned.
 He received criticism on social media for doing this but responded saying that books on the epidemic were needed now in order to help people understand what was happening.
 In response to the Italian government's plans to relax COVID-19 lockdown measures from 4 May 2020, Burioni said that anyone leaving their homes should be required to wear a mask and have some form of contact tracing.
 He further suggested that anyone found to have COVID-19 should be isolated at a hotel or other facility rather than their home; he warned that, without these measures, COVID-19 could spread anew and result in having to start the lockdown all over again.

 In March 2021, the Italian government issued a decree requiring that workers in health care facilities be vaccinated, in response to reports that up to 15% of health professionals in some major hospitals had refused to be vaccinated when it was offered to them.
 Burioni said that it was humiliating that medical and health workers had to be forced to be vaccinated and was concerned over the implications of the high number of health professionals refusing to do so.
 He suggested that the selection process used for obtaining a medical licence was not effective enough.

-In July 2022 he is accused of bullying a disabled girl on Twitter.
-Some far-right politicians therefore asked for Burioni's removal from Rai, and Codacons requested his expulsion from the Medical Association.
+In July 2022, Burioni was accused of bullying a disabled girl on Twitter.
+As a result, some individuals, including far-right politicians, asked for Burioni's removal from RAI, and Codacons requested his expulsion from the Medical Association.
 Burioni was acquitted of all charges by the Italian Medical Association and thus confirmed as a permanent guest for the 2022/2023 season of RAI's Che tempo che fa.